privacy-scaling-explorations/zkevm-circuits/docs/Sig_Circuit.md

 - `recovered_addr`: Advice Column, the recovered address, i.e. the 20-bytes address that must have signed the message;
 - `is_valid`: Advice Column, indicates whether or not the signature is valid or not upon signature verification.

 The Sig Circuit aims at proving the correctness of SigTable.
-This mainly includes the following type of constraints:
+This mainly includes the following types of constraints:

 - checking that the signature is obtained correctly.
 This is done by the ECDSA chip, and the correctness of `v` is checked separately;
 - checking that `msg_hash` is obtained correctly from Keccak hash function.
 This is done by lookup to Keccak table from `rlc_column` with `q_keccak=1`;